 Patients are asked if they do all they can to avoid such situations.
 These may be diagnostic of agoraphobia.

 Social phobia diagnosis includes a list of questions to help people identify their fear.
 This includes worries about what people might think of them and feels anxious in social situations if the person fears embarrassing themselves before others.

 The patient is asked if he is scared of public speaking, eating, drinking and writing in front of other people or going to parties and other social gatherings.

 If a person has been avoiding any such situations consistently for the past six months or more, a social phobia may be diagnosed.

 Ruling out alternative diagnoses

 Other mental health conditions need to be ruled out before phobias are diagnosed.
-This includes ruling out depression, obsessions, delusions, unnatural fears or hallucinations that may signify deeper diseases like Schizophrenia, paranoias etc.
+This includes ruling out depression, obsessions, delusions, unnatural fears, or hallucinations that may signify deeper diseases like Schizophrenia, paranoia, etc.

-Social and agoraphobias for example also need to be distinguished from simple or specific phobias like fear of men (andropophobia) or women (gynophobia).
+For example, social and agoraphobias also need to be distinguished from simple or specific phobias like fear of men (androphobia) or women (gynophobia).